14 best product tour software for SaaS teams (2026)

 (Source)

+A product team might use Userpilot to build an onboarding flow, run an A/B test on step order, and track which variant drives higher activation - all without involving engineering.
 Whether Userpilot would work for your company depends on whether your needs fit within their range of specialization.
 Those who require product tours for mobile apps should consider another product.
-The same goes for any company which relies on Salesforce or HubSpot, as Userpilot doesn’t integrate with either of them.
+The same goes for any company which relies on Salesforce or HubSpot, as Userpilot doesn't integrate with either of them.

 Pros

-• Code-free product tour building
+• Low-code product tour building

 • Easy-to-install browser extension